Military career of Elvis Presley

-American singer and actor Elvis Presley served in the United States Army from 1958 to 1960.
+American singer and actor Elvis Presley served in the United States Army from 1958 to 1960 after being drafted to serve in the military as an active duty soldier for two years.
 At the time of his enlistment, he was widely regarded as the most well-known name in the world of entertainment.

 Before entering the Army, Presley had caused national outrage with his rock and roll music.
-Many parents, religious leaders, and teachers groups welcomed his draft into the military.
-Despite being offered the chance to enlist in Special Services to entertain the troops and live in priority housing, Presley was persuaded by his manager to serve as a regular soldier.
+Many parents, religious leaders, and teachers' groups welcomed his draft into the military.
+Despite being offered the chance to enlist in Special Services to entertain the troops and live in priority housing, Presley was persuaded by his manager, Colonel Tom Parker, to serve as a regular soldier.
 This earned him the respect of many of his fellow soldiers and people back in the United States who previously viewed him in a negative light.

 During his service, Presley's life was affected in many ways.
-Not long before he was transferred to Germany, his mother, Gladys Presley died of a heart attack brought on by acute hepatitis and cirrhosis at the age of 46.
+Not long before he was transferred to West Germany, his mother, Gladys Presley died of a heart attack brought on by acute hepatitis and cirrhosis at the age of 46.
 While he was living in Bad Nauheim, he met his future wife, Priscilla Beaulieu.
 He also became reliant on barbiturates and stimulants.
-Due to this unhealthy addiction, Presley and Beaulieu divorced in 1973.
-This same addiction caused his death at the age of 42 in 1977.

-After his release from the service, Presley found a new fan base among an older age group, thanks in part to his army career and releases of ballads compared to his earlier rock and roll songs.